 If you want a resident to “stand out” in the footage and have the rest of the background fade away in a pleasing out of focus effect, you’ll need a lens that has a big enough aperture (and allow aperture control settings) to give a satisfyingly shallow depth of field (though as mentioned in focus, above, you will then have to be extra careful about getting the resident well-focused!).

 How’s The Light?

 Typically, a camera will take more clear photos with more light, but there are always trade-offs with regards to the quality and intensity of light in photographs.
 Shooting in mid-afternoon sunlight (especially if shooting towards a bright light source like the Sun) can make for harsher-looking photos, usually with an unsatisfying-looking sky than the softer diffusion of photos taken earlier in the morning, on a cloudier day, or before sunset (sometimes referred to as “magic hour” by photographers).
 While sanctuaries don’t always have the luxury of deciding when to take pictures, think about scheduling photo or video capture time for when the light may be more in your aesthetic favor if possible.

-When shooting inside a living space, you may need to add an additional light source to take a nice looking photo or video without it becoming too grainy or distracting.
+When shooting inside a The indoor or outdoor area where an animal resident lives, eats, and rests., you may need to add an additional light source to take a nice looking photo or video without it becoming too grainy or distracting.

 Also note that if you’re shooting in an area that has vastly different lighting sources (such as shooting both the inside of a living space and out into a sunny day), you will likely run into unpleasant exposure issues, and it’s best to stick with photographing in one major source of light in a photo at a time!